lishengrui900425/Study_Records/12_exercise11_asking_questions.md

 2. Can you find other ways to use it?
 Try some of the samples you find.
 3. Write another “form” like this to ask some other questions.

+## Common Student Questions

+**How do I get a number from someone so I can do math?**  That’s a little advanced,  but try x = in(input()), which gets the number as a string from input(), then converts it to an integer using int().

+**I put my height into raw input like this `input("6'2") ` but it doesn’t work.** Don’t put your height in there; type it directly into your Terminal.
+First, go back and make the code exactly like mine.
+Next, run the script, and when it pauses, type your height in at your keyboard.
+That’s all there is to it  [^2] .

+[^1]: 加快脚步
+[^2]: 就是这样.
+That’s it.